 Should you have one website only?

 Working with only one website to tackle a broad audience can offer both advantages and inconveniences.
 Indeed, you can keep your SEO strategy in one place, which can make it easier to manage.
 However, you need to be able to optimize the site to fit each country.
-When SEO becomes a priority, an international plugin doesn’t offer an adequate approach.
+When SEO becomes a priority, and international plugin doesn’t offer an adequate approach.
 Instead, you have to consider using a subdirectory to keep each language separate.
 From an SEO perspective, you have a choice to set up your international domain architecture, using a country subdirectory after the gTLD (global Top-Level Domain) such as domain.com/uk/, before such as uk.domain.com, or replacing the gTLD with a country-code TLD such as domain.co.uk.
 Unfortunately, some TLDs are expensive to implement and requires a local presence.
 Additionally, while gTLDs receive the SEO credit from the main site, ccTLDs need to start their SEO strategy from scratch.

 Ultimately you might need a new domain location

 Typically, webmasters prefer to stick to a subdirectory approach, using the global Top-Level Domain model, as it’s the most valuable solution from an SEO point of view.
-However, your market research could point out to a different strategy if your overseas customers put more trust in a country code TLD.
-If this is the case, you’ll need to ensure with website design professionals that your international site uses the same design and layout than the rest of the brand.
+However, your market research could point out a different strategy if your overseas customers put more trust in a country code TLD.
+If this is the case, you’ll need to ensure with website design professionals that your international site uses the same design and layout as the rest of the brand.
 Additionally, while you’ll need to work closely with local resources to establish the site and the language, technical SEO factors remain the same across your online presence.
 In other words, keeping the same web designers onboard can ensure all sites are equally crawlable and accessible to search engines.
 You can hire specialist content creators to develop the relevant SEO meta tags for the international site.

 Should you translate your blog?

 To blog or not to blog, that is the question for every site that expands globally.
 The first and preferred solution is to rely on online MT engines to turn your English articles into a Spanish, Chinese or Russian blog.
 Alternatively, companies have also been seen asking their bilingual staff for help.
 Ultimately, while this might seem like a practical solution, you should stay away from translating your blog content in-house.
 Professional translators can help you to create meaningful content for each international area.
 Additionally, your audience groups have various interests.
-Are you sure that customers in rural Italy will care about the same things than your local London-based buyers?
+Are you sure that customers in rural Italy will care about the same things as your local London-based buyers?
 The answer is probably not.
 Dedicated marketing content writers who understand the local audience can make a significant difference in launching your global blog.

 Do I need to hire international experts?

 You can’t go global without a healthy mix of international and national experts.
-Indeed, your international team is best placed to target their country audience.
+Indeed, your international team is best placed to target their country’s audience.
 Therefore, it’s a good idea to have a team of local bloggers, marketers, salespeople.
-You will also need to deploy localised social media presence which needs to be managed by a local team – trained to the values and processes of the business but familiar with the culture and language of the country.
+You will also need to deploy localized social media presence which needs to be managed by a local team – trained to the values and processes of the business but familiar with the culture and language of the country.
 Ideally, your business needs to follow shared guidelines and policies that you can establish with the help of knowledgeable professionals from your HQ.

 Going global is a long and challenging journey for many businesses.
 There are many options, and therefore you can’t find a one-size-fits-all solution for your expansion.
 Defining the right translation, team and domain approach will depend on your audience and their market.